lucageo/FOSS4G-2018/README.md

 ### Connect Postgis with GeoServer

-Make sure you have a Postgis extension on youy DB, if you dont run the following commands using pgAdim:
+Make sure you have a Postgis extension on your DB, if you don't, please run the following commands using pgAdim:
 ```
 CREATE EXTENSION postgis;
 CREATE EXTENSION postgis_topology;